This white chocolate bark is one of those “looks super fancy, but took me 5 minutes to make” kinda recipes.

 White Chocolate Bark Recipe

-Sure, you can buy the white chocolate bark walmart sells, but what fun is that?
-Get your DIY on, impress your friends, and fall in love with you very own, super easy and delicious white chocolate bark!
+Sure, you can buy the white chocolate bark Walmart sells, but what fun is that?
+Get your DIY on, impress your friends, and fall in love with you very own, super easy and delicious bark!

-I hope you enjoy this white chocolate bark recipe as much as I do.
-Let me know what tasty ingredients you topped your white chocolate bark with and how much you loved it!
+I hope you enjoy this chocolate bark recipe as much as I do.
+Let me know what tasty ingredients you topped your bark with and how much you loved it!
 Enjoy!

 - This recipe is for basic white chocolate bark.
 Feel free to add whatever you’re craving — cranberries, shredded coconut, chocolate chips, etc.